 No. However, you may have seen other individuals whose PFM crowns display a black line at the gum line.
-We practice artistic dentistry in every treatment we offer, which means we use special techniques and work with master ceramicists to ensure your smile looks natural and beautiful once we are finished with your procedure.
+We practice artistic dentistry in every treatment we offer.
+This means we use special techniques to ensure your smile looks natural and beautiful once we are finished.

 Additionally, we only work with laboratories that produce the highest levels.
 We do not partner with laboratories that use low-grade metals.
 All PFM crowns we deliver from our office are comprised from 14+ carat gold alloy.